FedeWar/mu0/README.md

 - Execute the simulation with `make run`

   Runs the simulation of the microprocessor, the executable code is read from `out.hex`.
 The code has to end with a `STP` instruction, otherwise it will run forever and no useful output will be produced.
-In the end the memory and all the registers are dumped inside `dump.hex` (not yet implemented).
+In the end the main memory is dumped inside `dump.hex`, it is recommended to store the accumulator in memory before stopping the execution as the registers cannot be dumped.

 ## Known bugs